AbESTT-II

 Outcome

-• Trial halted early by independent safety monitoring board for unfavorable benefit-risk profile
+• No efficacy benefit in any cohort; trial halted early by independent safety monitoring board for unfavorable benefit-risk profile

 Bottom Line